Leucopaxillus albissimus

-Leucopaxillus albissimus is a species of mushroom that lives as a saprobe, decaying the litter under coniferous trees.
+Leucopaxillus albissimus, commonly known as the large white leucopaxillus, is a species of mushroom that lives as a saprobe, decaying the litter under coniferous trees.
 It produces a large white fruiting body that is unusually resistant to decay.
-It is considered to be inedible.
+It is considered inedible.

 Description

 The species is generally white, with albissimus meaning 'whitest' in Latin.

-The cap of Leucopaxillus albissimus is 4–20 cm wide, and slowly changes from convex to plane; occasionally the disc is depressed.
+The cap is 4–20 cm wide, exceptionally up to 40 cm, and slowly changes from convex to plane; occasionally the disc is depressed.
 When young, the margin is incurved and faintly striate.
 The cap's surface is dry, unpolished, and smooth; in moderate weather, it becomes scaled and a shade of cream to cream-buff.
 As it ages, the cap's surface turns buff-tan.
 Overall, the flesh is white, moderately thick, and has a mild odor.

-Gills are crowded, broad, and decurrent.
+The gills are crowded, broad, and decurrent.
 Although they are originally cream-colored, the gills turn buff-tan with age.
-Varying from 3–7 cm in length, the stipe of Leucopaxillus albissimus is 2.5–4 cm thick, stout, and often enlarged at the base.
+Varying from 3–7 cm in length, the stipe is 2.5–4 cm thick, stout, and often enlarged at the base.
 The surface of the stipe varies from smooth to finely-scaled and is a cream color when young; it may turn buff-tan in age.
 When handled, it bruises pale buff-brown at the base.

-Leucopaxillus albissimus has a white spore print.
+The spore print is white.
 The elliptical spores are ornamented with amyloid warts.
-The spores measure 5–7 x 3.5–5 µm.
+The spores measure 5–7 x 3.5–5 μm.

-While the biological reason for the trait is unknown, the species demonstrates a tendency not to rot.